 There are 10 Information Booths strategically placed around the Minnesota State Fair.
 Fair officials tell me each booth will answer 1,200 to 1,500 questions per day.
 That’s up to 15,000 questions total and up to 180,000 questions over the 12 days of the State Fair.

-That’s in addition to the 500 phone calls the State Fair will get each day during the Great Minnesota Get Together with questions.
+That’s in addition to the 500 phone calls with questions the State Fair gets each day.
 They also answer questions via email and on social media.

 1. Where can I rent a scooter?